-- Attempt to form a group of 4 students (you and 3 others) no later than Thursday night this week. - After you have done your best to form a group of four, exactly one member of your group must e-mail the instructor no later than Thursday night this week: - Include "Math 4MB3" and your proposed group name in the subject line. - Copy your message to all members of your proposed group so I have everyone's e-mail in the thread. - If you were unable to form a group, then e-mail the instructor explaining what you did to try to form a group, and describe your skills/preferences.
-(This is a last resort - please try your best to form a group.) - Instructor may change groups based on survey results.
+- Form a group of 4 students (you and 3 others)during the break TODAY. - Exactly one member of your group must e-mail the instructor TODAY during the break: - Include "Math 4MB3" and your proposed group name in the subject line. - Copy your message to all members of your proposed group so I have everyone's e-mail in the thread. - Note: Instructor may change groups based on survey results.